syncfusion-content/uwp-docs/uwp/SfMaps/Multilayer-Support.md

 ### Tile

-In the default layout, the maps will be rendered based on the given points of shape file without any further manipulation of maps scale.
+In the tile layout, the maps scale value is maintained in every direction around a point.
+Therefore, the shapes are represented accurately and without distortion for small areas

 {% highlight xaml %}